kwilteam/kwil-db/test/specifications/README.md

 It gets a bit cumbersome to write different test cases.

-For example, `TestDeployDatabase` and `TestDropDatabase`, in `DropDatabase` we need to deploy a database first, then drop it.
+For example, in `TestDeployDatabase` and `TestDropDatabase`, in `DropDatabase` we need to deploy a database first, then drop it.

-And for acceptance test purpose, a single test case is enough, since we only test the happy path.
+And for acceptance test purposes, a single test case is enough, since we only test the happy path.

 ## next

 I think it's time to follow the original design to write the tests, especially for the integration tests.